DuendeInexistente/Cirque/ShortStories/stars.md

 [^tritons]: O_U had not meet any female member of this species.

-[^PlayTheFool]: Ensuring that it's movements still followed a pseudo-random, animalesque pattern, so as to not display it's full intelligence.
+[^PlayTheFool]: Whilse still walking idly in a pseudo-random, animalesque pattern, so as to not display it's full intelligence.